 — The diagnostic report must describe the specific recommendations for the accommodation(s) requested and an explanation of the rationale for each.

 — If medications are prescribed, these should be listed as well as potential side effects that may impair the persons functioning.

 — A physician’s prescription pad note or a school plan such as an Individualized Educational Plan (IEP) or 504 Plan is not sufficient in and of itself, but can be included as part of a more comprehensive evaluative report.

 New College of Florida, in compliance with Section 504 of the Rehabilitation Act, the Americans with Disabilities Act and the ADA Amendments Act of 2008, provides reasonable accommodations to students with disabilities in on-campus housing.
 Accommodations are considered for new or current students whose disabilities substantially limit their ability to live in New College’s traditional housing arrangement.

 Housing accommodations, including requests for off-campus housing, are determined on a case-by-case basis in collaboration with the Housing Office; according to documented need and prevailing standards for reasonable accommodations.
 Housing accommodations are made after a determination of the student’s disability status and the necessity of adjustments to the living environment and usual housing options.
 Note: Accommodations only relate to the type of room, not a specific room.

-All students are required to complete the Housing Accommodation Request Form and meet with the Director of SDS.
+All students are required to complete the Housing Accommodation Request Form as well as to meet with SDS.
 Students must also comply with Residential Life and Food Service policies and must meet deadlines for submission of Housing Preference Forms.

 While requests for accommodations submitted after these dates will be accepted and considered, SDS cannot guarantee that it will be able to meet late applicants’ accommodation needs, including any that may develop during the course of the semester.